 The focus groups were conducted by co-authors KYBN and SL, neither of whom had any pre-existing relationship with any of the participants.
 Prior to the focus group, the participants were asked to read the participant information sheet and had the opportunity to ask questions about the study, before providing their written consent.

 A focus group schedule was developed by the authors after consulting medical students and reviewing the current literature in the field, and this was used to guide the discussion in the focus groups, rather than used as a verbatim script.
 The schedule was semi-structured, focusing on four main areas: (i) contact with the mentor, (ii) quality of the mentor, (iii) experiences and learning opportunities, and (iv) on-call sessions.
 Within these sections, it was expected that the students interviewed would cover experiences of the benefits and influences regarding the mentoring programme.
 There was a considerable amount of overlap between the different sections, and the topics and direction of the discussions were mainly guided by the participants’ responses to the previous question.
 Open questions were used to explore further the participant’s perspectives where appropriate.
-To conclude the focus group, the participants were asked if they had anything they would like to add regarding the mentoring programme offered to them at Princess Anne Hospital or other mentoring programmes they have had experience with.
+To conclude the focus group, the participants were asked if they had anything they would like to add to the discussions regarding the mentoring programme offered to them at Princess Anne Hospital or other mentoring programmes they have had experience with.
 There were three focus groups, with between three to six students in each group.
 Each focus group session lasted between 50 to 65 minutes, and allowed opportunity for in depth discussion between the participants.
 Those participants who were less verbal were also invited and encouraged to contribute to the discussion.
 During the focus groups, if the topics of discussion were irrelevant for the study, the authors would guide the students by asking specific questions from the semi-structured schedule.
 Focus groups were conducted until data saturation was reached.

 The participants consisted of 13 undergraduate medical students.
 The age of the participants varied from 21 to 26 years old, with a mean age of 22.6 years, 62% (8/13) were females and 38% (5/13) were males, 8% (1/13) had already obtained a higher degree in a subject other than medicine.